BigOplO/REST_AssemblyAI/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Using gson to do serialization and deserialization the data.

+Using Assembly-AI to transfer Audio into Script

 ## Folder Structure